Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a specific event appearance of an expert.
+This endpoint retrieves a specific event appearance for an expert.

 ### HTTP Request